Where To Stay in Iceland: A Regional Guide to the Best Stays

 Best Places to Stay in Iceland in the More Remote Destinations

-The above places are the most visited in Iceland, but accommodation is found in its most remote reaches, too.
+The previously mentioned places are the most visited in Iceland, but accommodation is also available in its most remote reaches.
 The Highlands, for example, are rarely seen outside of group hikes, yet there are several places on its edge where you can stay.

 The Wilderness Center and the Volcano Huts in Thorsmork are options close to the Highlands.
 They invite their guests to explore this incredible region during the day and sleep in comfort at night.
 The Wilderness Center has a range of lodgings, from shared dorms to private rooms, while the latter also has private cottages.